-Does method body wash contain Sulfates?
+Does Method body wash contain Sulfates?

-Yes, method body wash contains Sodium Lauryl Sulfate (SLS) as its prime surfactant.
+Yes, Method body wash contains Sodium Lauryl Sulfate (SLS) as its prime surfactant.
 Sulfates are well-known skin irritants and are comedogenic.
 Sulfates scrub the skin of its natural oils and render permanent damage to the skin barrier.
 The chemical gets accumulated on the epidermal layer and causes skin-related ailments.
-It may cause damage to tissues in the lung and eye when used for a long period of time.
+It may cause damage to tissues in the lung and eyes when used for a long period of time.

-A quick point to note here – although we are critical of method here, it needs to be pointed out that SLS is quite a popular ingredient in soaps and body washes.
+A quick point to note here – although we are critical of Method here, it needs to be pointed out that SLS is quite a popular ingredient in soaps and body washes.
 There is a good chance that your favorite brand of body wash has it as well.

-Does method body wash contain fragrance?
+Does Method body wash contain fragrance?

-Yes, method uses natural as well as synthetic fragrances in its body wash variants.
+Yes, Method uses natural as well as synthetic fragrances in its body wash variants.
 Fragrances are used in the form of Hexyl Cinnamal, Linalool, Hydroxycitronellal, and Coumarin to resemble natural scents of cinnamon, lavender, and chamomile.

 However natural, the fragrances used in their concentrated forms can result in strong allergic reactions and nasal sensitivity.
 Also, synthetic fragrances can be quite harmful to human health.

-Does method body wash use alcohol?
+Does Method body wash use alcohol?

-Yes, method body wash contains cetyl alcohols like Cocamidopropyl Betaine which is derived from coconut oil.
+Yes, Method body wash contains cetyl alcohols like Cocamidopropyl Betaine which is derived from coconut oil.
 Glycerin and Glycerol Oleate are widely used alcohols in soaps and body washes.

 The formula also contains fatty alcohols like Methyl Glucose Caprylate, Glycol Stearate, and Lauryl Lactate that are derived from organic acids.
 Ether alcohols like Phenoxyethanol are also found in the formula.